Whistler-regulated MHD: Transport equations for electron thermal conduction in the high $\beta$ intracluster medium of galaxy clusters: Derivation of the electron transport equations

+The right side is easily evaluated using Amp\`ere's law for ${\bf v}_w$ and carrying out some vector algebra.
+The resulting expression for the ponderomotive force is

-where we have again used Amp\`ere's law.
-Inserting this result into Eq.~(\ref{energy_whistler1}) yields the transport equation for $\varepsilon_w$ given in Eq.~(\ref{energy_whistlers}).
+Inserting ${\bf F}_{pw}$ and ${\bf S}_w$ into Eq.~(\ref{energy_whistler1}) yields the transport equation for $\varepsilon_w$ given in Eq.~(\ref{energy_whistlers}).
 The interaction between the whistler radiation pressure and the ions through the last term on the left side of the whistler transport equation requires a corresponding term in the ion momentum equation.
 This arises when the individual electron and ion momentum equations are added to produce the one-fluid momentum equation.
-The quadratic term ${\bf\delta v}_w\times {\bf\delta B}_w/c$ in the electron momentum equation has a low frequency component associated with the whistler radiation pressure.
-It takes the simple form $-{\bf\nabla }\varepsilon_w$ and must be included in the one-fluid momentum equation to correctly describe how the fluid responds to the whistler radiation pressure.
-For competeness the full set of MHD equations along with the whistler constrained electron energy transport equations are presented in the Appendix.
+For completeness the full set of MHD equations along with the whistler constrained electron energy transport equations are presented in the Appendix.
+The results in the Appendix generalize the ponderomotive force to the case when magnetic fields have curvature.